-Our top choice for the number one, overall best men’s weekend bag is the Nomatic Travel Bag 30L.
+Our top choice for the number one, overall best men’s weekend bag is the AER Travel Pack 3.
 This thing is durable, full of all sorts of organizational capabilities, and is built to last.

 Then again, if you don’t feel like a digital nomad centric backpack is for you, then you may want to consider something a little more casual, like the Yousu Canvas Backpack, for example.